Frequently Asked Questions - Please Read Before registering

 How does the class work after the 3-weeks of fieldwork?

 Following the three weeks of fieldwork there are three weeks of online assignments that need to be turned in.
-These include a research and reflection paper along with submitting photographs from the session and a final course portfolio.
+These include a research paper, reflection paper and a a final course portfolio.

 How is my grade determined in the Field School?